ashlink11/ashlink11-original-web-app-template/wiki/dev.md

   </body>
 </html>
 ```
 Parcel has a development server built in, which will automatically rebuild your app as you change files and supports hot module replacement for fast development.
-Point it at your entry file:
+Point it at your entry file with either of these identical-in-functionality commands in the terminal:

-`parcel index.html`
+`parcel index.html` or its equivalent `yarn start`

+This command starts the local development environment so we can change `index.html` and see the changes in our browser.

-Then open up <http://localhost:1234/>.
+Then open up <http://localhost:1234/> to see a page that has the text "Hello".
 Hopefully this works!
 This means the dev environment is set up!

 ## [Home](./../README.md)
 ## [Prev <== Set up local files](./local.md)